It’s that time of year – August means the Indiana State Fair is going on at the fairgrounds and I’m excited about it for a number of reasons:

 After fueling up for breakfast, we went to the DuPont Food Pavilion, located near the Midway arch.
 Inside you’ll find an opportunity to view farmers and chefs on the Red Gold Tomatoes stage, win cool prizes and coupons from Red Gold Tomatoes, shop at the retail store with products made in Indiana, and see a giant cheese sculpture made right in front of your eyes.
 I won a really cool ketchup air freshener (it does not smell like ketchup, just minty air freshener stuff) and purchased some delicious cheesy popcorn from the retail store.
 Indy’s own Just Pop In! had several varieties of their great popcorn available for purchase, including their signature Indy Style, a mix of cheddar and caramel corn.

-Inside the Ball State/Agriculture & Horticulture building we found the awards for Indiana fruits and vegetables.
+Inside the Ball State/Agriculture & Horticulture building, we found the awards for Indiana fruits and vegetables.
 Corn, apples, squash and many other Indiana grown produce were judged and given ribbons.
-Some of the giant squash were as big as the ones that John’s dad gave us from his farm!
+Some of the giant squash was as big as the ones that Rahul’s dad gave us from his farm!

 A large booth was set up with information about beekeeping and Indiana honey.
 So much honey – who knew Indiana had all of this to offer?
 I think education about bees is so important, and it was great to see this as a feature at the Indiana State Fair.